Omaha people: History

 Around 1800 a smallpox epidemic, resulting from contact with Europeans, swept the area, reducing the tribe's population dramatically by killing approximately one-third of its members.
 Chief Blackbird was among those who died that year.
 Blackbird had established trade with the Spanish and French, and used trade as a security measure to protect his people.
 Aware they traditionally lacked a large population as defense from neighboring tribes, Blackbird believed that fostering good relations with white explorers and trading were the keys to their survival.
 The Spanish built a fort nearby and traded regularly with the Omaha during this period.

 After the United States made the Louisiana Purchase and exerted pressure on the trading in this area, there was a proliferation of different kinds of goods among the Omaha: tools and clothing became prevalent, such as scissors, axes, top hats and buttons.
 Women took on more manufacturing of goods for trade, as well as hand farming, perhaps because of evolving technology.
 Those women buried after 1800 had shorter, more strenuous lives; none lived past the age of 30.
 But they also had larger roles in the tribe's economy.
 Researchers have found through archeological excavations that the later women's skeletons were buried with more silver artifacts as grave goods than those of the men, or of women before 1800.
 After the research was completed, the tribe buried these ancestral remains in 1991.

 When Lewis and Clark visited Ton-wa-tonga in 1804, most of the inhabitants were gone on a seasonal buffalo hunt.
-The expedition met with the Oto people, who were also Siouan speaking.
+The expedition met with the Oto Indians, who were also Siouan speaking.
 The explorers were led to the gravesite of Chief Blackbird before continuing on their expedition west.
 In 1815 the Omaha made their first treaty with the United States, one called a "treaty of friendship and peace."
 No land was relinquished by the tribe.